Cacti/documentation/Settings-Mail-Reporting-DNS.md

 user and administrative notification.
 Cacti uses the very popular PHP-Mailer 3rd party component to facilitate Email notification service.
 In this section, you will pick the method that you wish to provide Email notification an it's settings.
-Cacti actually provides three methods.
+Cacti actually provides more methods.
 They include:

 - **PHP Mail Function** - PHP has a built-in mail facility where PHP will communicate with the localhost mail facilities to send mail.
 This is useful if